QuadnucYard/radishom/src/elem/line.typ

   end-pos
 }

+/// Extracts stations, sections, and segments from a sequence of points defining a metro line.
+///
+/// Requires at least two points to define a valid line.
+/// Each point in the input array can be either a pin or a station.
+///
+/// Returns a dictionary containing stations, sections and segments.
+///
+/// - points (array): Array of point objects containing station and pin information
+/// - line-id (str): Identifier for the metro line
+/// -> dictionary
 #let _extract-stations(points, line-id) = {
   assert(points.len() >= 2, message: "The metro line must have at least two points!")